jhajek/Linux-text-book-part-1/files/Labs/Chapter-03/lab-chapter-03.md

 If you are using `Paralles` or `UTM` complete the neccesary installs and adjust VirtualBox deliverables where appropriate.

-#### Screenshots and Deliverables
+#### Screenshots and Deliverables for Intel Windows and Macs

-Take a screenshot of the fully installed operating system showing the desktop.
-There is a screenshot feature within VirtualBox and Parallels.
+For those using x86_64 Intel Windows and Macs

 * Debian Based
   * Ubuntu 22.04 Desktop edition